 For a required occurrence, the unparser descends into the complex type:

 For a sequence, each child element is examined in schema order and the rules for simple and complex elements applied (recursively).
-The lack of a default may give rise to a processing error, as described above.
+The lack of a default may give rise to a Processing Error, as described above.

 For a choice, each branch is examined in schema order and the above rules applied recursively to the branch.
-The lack of a default may give rise to a processing error, as described above, and if so the error is suppressed and the next branch is tried, otherwise that branch is selected.
-It is a processing error if no choice branch is ultimately selected.
+The lack of a default may give rise to a Processing Error, as described above, and if so the error is suppressed and the next branch is tried, otherwise that branch is selected.
+It is a Processing Error if no choice branch is ultimately selected.
 If no choice branch is selected, then there must be a choice branch with no required elements, and the first such branch would be selected.

 Evaluation Order for Statement Annotations